 Appreciate it.

-I have to uh I have to mention here that uh despite the CIA's goal of cracking down on leaks of classified information, the government may forego criminal charges against Mary McCarthy.
+Before we get out of here today on this program, I have to mention here that despite the CIA's goal of cracking down on leaks of classified information, the government may forego criminal charges against Mary McCarthy.

 The officials cited a number of obstacles pursuing the case, including that the employee was fired in part over polygraph results that would not be admissible as evidence, and that she was accused of leaking secrets the government would be reluctant to air in court.

-The strength of the CIA's evidence against Mary McCarthy uh also has come under scrutiny.
+The strength of the CIA's evidence against Mary McCarthy also has come under scrutiny.

-McCarthy's attorney Ty Cobb said that the uh contrary to the CIA statement last week, she did not disclose classified information or confessed to doing so to agency investigators.
+McCarthy's attorney, Ty Cobb, said that contrary to the CIA statement last week, she did not disclose classified information or confess to doing so to agency investigators.

-Now, if they're not gonna pursue her, if they're not gonna prosecute her, uh then she's safe in saying that.
+Now, if they're not going to pursue her, if they're not going to prosecute her, then she's safe in saying that.

-Uh the agency's internal probe is part of a broader government campaign against leaks, and in recent months, uh FBI agents have interviewed a current uh or current and former Justice Department officials in connection with the NSA program, uh not domestic spying, but foreign surveillance.
+And in recent months, FBI agents have interviewed current or current and former Justice Department officials in connection with the NSA program, not domestic spying, but foreign surveillance.

-However, intelligence officials would not say whether they believed that Ms. McCarthy had been a source for Dana Priest in the Washington Post about secret CIA detention centers.
+However, intelligence officials would not say whether they believe that Ms. McCarthy had been a source for Dana Priest in the Washington Post about secret CIA detention centers.

 Media accounts have linked Ms. McCarthy's firing to the articles, but the CIA has never explicitly drawn such a connection.